bagelquant/bagel-factor/docs/doc_single_factor_evaluation.md

 1. **Input Data**
    - `factor_data`: DataFrame with dates as index and tickers as columns, containing the factor values.
    - `stock_next_returns`: DataFrame with dates as index and tickers as columns, containing the next period returns.
-   - Two input DataFrames are required:
+   - Both DataFrames must:
-     - Time index
-     - Ticker columns
-     - Times stamp should be at rebalance date
-     - Have same structure (dates and tickers) for both DataFrames
+     - Use the same time index (rebalance dates) and ticker columns
+     - Be aligned in shape and order

 2. **Evaluation Methods**
    - **Sorting Method**: Stocks are sorted into groups (e.g., deciles) by factor value.
 Group returns and high-minus-low (H-L) returns are analyzed.
    - **Regression Method**: Cross-sectional regression of next returns on factor values for each date.
 The regression coefficient series is analyzed.
+Multiple regression methods are supported:
+     - `OLS`: Ordinary Least Squares
+     - `WLS`: Weighted Least Squares (optional weights)
+     - `RLM`: Robust Linear Model
+   - The regression can be run with or without an intercept.

 3. **Metrics and Plots**
    - Mean and standard deviation of factor returns